A gentle introduction to Blockchain - from Bitcoin cryptocurrency to Ethereum Smart Contracts

 Special note: rethinking decentralization - removing intermediary vs. replacing intermediary

 To that end, what blockchain really achieves is to replace the human-led intermediary with a network system dictated by computer code.
-That means, it does not really remove the intermediary, but it becomes the intermediary itself.
-Furthermore, it is a non-traditional, non-human, emotionless machine intermediary - therefore it assures the users that once deployed, it cannot change mind.
+That means it does not really remove the intermediary, but it becomes the intermediary itself.
+Furthermore, it is a non-traditional, non-human, emotionless machine intermediary - therefore, it assures the users that once deployed, it cannot change minds.

 The consequence of this change is, by definition, a two-edged sword.
 On one side, it provides a way to relieve us from the troubles many are experiencing from human-led intermediaries in today's centralized model.
 On the other side, however, since computer code is ultimately created by humans, people deploying the computer programs will have to bear more responsibilities to make sure the non-human intermediary functions work as intended.
 Users of such systems will also have to pay extra attention to ensure the system does what it claims to do.
 A maliciously deployed de-centralized platform could be much harder to remedy and cause more harm to users than a system where wrongdoings of human intermediaries can be more explicitly prosecuted.